Kedarnadhsharma/Docker.MultiApp_Configuration/README.md

-# Multi Container Application orchestration using Docker Compose.
+# Multi Container Application orchestration using Docker Compose
 Traditionally most of the Enterprise applications are divided into different layers for abstraction.
 We generally see the following tiers in a traditional application.
 1. Web/Presentation Layer - This is typically the front end developed using Angular/React/MVC using Razor etc
 2. API/Business Layer -     This is where the business logic of the application resides and also involves calling a webservice/database layer.